Top Gear: US Special: Summary

 Following their time at the raceway, the trio were told that they would be heading onwards to New Orleans, stopping for the first night at a hotel, whereupon May suffered another electrical fault that required him to get another jump-start, much to the annoyance of the other presenters, while Clarkson bought fans to help both himself and Hammond deal with the heat, although Hammond discovered his had been sabotaged as a practical joke.
 Eventually, the trio were given $100 in cash to buy something for their car that would "make the journey more comfortable", with Hammond buying a grill, Clarkson buying a shower to replace his broken air conditioning and May buying a clothes rack, before learning that they would be camping for the second night and that their dinner would be whatever they could find dead at the side of the road.
-Switching to the side roads, they first found a possum which May accidentally ran over, and then a tortoise which Clarkson refused to kill and instead set back towards a nearby swamp.
-Hammond eventually found a squirrel which was collected, and whilst prepping the camp with May and considering how to cook it, Clarkson went off for one more search, returning with an enormous dead cow on the roof of his Camaro, which May refused to eat.
+Switching to the side roads, they first found an opossum which May accidentally ran over, and then a tortoise which Clarkson refused to kill and instead ushered towards a nearby swamp.
+Hammond eventually found a squirrel and while preparing the camp with May, considered how to cook it.
+Clarkson went off for one more search, returning with a dead cow on the roof of his Camaro, which May refused to eat.
 Later that night, Clarkson and Hammond, feeling that he should suffer like them, successfully sabotaged the Cadillac's air-con, much to May's annoyance in the morning.

 Prior to entering Alabama, the presenters stopped at the village of Bagdad and were instructed to paint each other's cars with slogans that could lead to them getting shot by the locals.
-While May gave Hammond's pickup a homosexual appearance and slogans, Hammond painted "Country and Western is Rubbish" on Clarkson's, and Clarkson painted "Hillary for President", "NASCAR sucks" and "I'm bi" on May's car.
-However, the challenge had to be aborted when the three stopped at a filling station and offended the owner so much, that, in one of Top Gear's most famous moments, the film crew's vans were pelted with rocks by friends of the owner, while May had to get another jump-start before he and Hammond could join Clarkson and the film crew in fleeing from the angered locals.
+While May gave Hammond's pickup a homosexual appearance and slogans, Hammond painted "Country and Western is rubbish" on Clarkson's, and Clarkson painted "Hillary for President", "NASCAR sucks" and "I'm bi" on May's car.
+However, the challenge had to be aborted when the three stopped at a filling station and offended the owner so much that, in one of Top Gear's most famous moments, the film crew's vans were pelted with rocks by friends of the owner, while May had to get another jump-start before he and Hammond could join Clarkson and the film crew in fleeing from the angered locals.
 Once the group had lost sight of them, they hastily removed the slogans on their cars and beat a retreat for the state border with Mississippi.